 For many parents, talking with a counselor or clergy member brings some comfort.
 Many support groups are available to give you the emotional backing you'll need.
 Don't hesitate to ask for help.

-When your baby is born, you'll enter an entirely new phase of your life.
-Take the time during your baby's first days to savor this new beginning.
+When your baby is born, you'll begin an entirely new phase of your life.
+Take the time during your baby's first days to enjoy this new beginning.